 When this first came out I didn’t actually have a Netflix account, so I signed up for the free trial just so that I could binge-watch it in a single day.

-Even if you’ve already watched it once, I’d defiantly say watch it a second time; you end up picking up on so many little things that you didn’t notice the first time round.
+Even if you’ve already watched it once, I’d defiantly say watch it a second time; you end up picking up on so many little things that you didn’t notice the first time around.

 This one is a tough watch and I’ll warn you now, it deals with sexual abuse and exploitation within the catholic church.

 It is an extremely heartbreaking but interesting documentary and one I’d defiantly recommend watching; just be mindful of any triggers in it.

-This documentary is a look at the Oklahoma City bombings, but it also covers other famous events that helped contribute the these bombings taking place; the Ruby Ridge standoff and the Waco siege of Mount Carmel.
+This documentary is a look at the Oklahoma City bombings, but it also covers other famous events that helped contribute to the bombing taking place; the Ruby Ridge standoff and the Waco siege of Mount Carmel.

 I’d heard of Ruby Ridge before watching this, but only passingly mentioned in a few episodes of Criminal Minds and other shows; there was never really any explanation as to what happened.

-This uses actually footage from all three events and not only shows how each one lead to the next, but also gives you a very frightening look into americas far-right movement.
+This uses actual footage from all three events and not only shows how each one leads to the next but also gives you a very frightening look into Americas far-right movement.

-As with most crime documentaries, just be mindful that they use real life footage and that some of the things that happen could be upsetting; I know I cried at this one…more than once.
+As with most crime documentaries, just be mindful that it uses real-life footage and that some of the things that happen could be upsetting.

 What are your favourite crime documentaries on Netflix at the moment?
 (I’m always looking for something new to binge on!)